vijayvulava/geochem/_sources/21Energy.md

 Thermodynamic properties are used to define the state of the system.
 However, we need to know how many properties are required to define a system.
 You can intuitively guess that this would depend on the system's complexity.
 The number of properties required is determined by the number of phases and components in the system.

 A ***phase*** is defined as a homogeneous body of matter with distinct boundaries with adjacent phases and hence can be mechanically separable.
-A phase's shape, orientation, and position in relation to adjacent phases are irrelevant, so a single phase may occur in several locations within a system.
+A phase's shape, orientation, and position relative to adjacent phases are irrelevant, so a single phase may occur in several locations within a system.
 Examples of single phases include quartz in granite and a salt solution.
 There are three common phases: solid, liquid, gas, and vapor.
 A system with only one phase is *homogeneous* and a system with multiple phases is *heterogeneous*.

 ***Components*** are used to describe the chemical composition of a system.
 They are defined as the smallest set of chemical formulas required to completely describe the composition of all the phases that make up a system.
 For example, in a $\ce{NaCl}$ solution (it doesn't matter if there is water vapor or calcite precipitate in the solution), the combination of $\ce{NaCl}$ describes the composition of all phases.